 This proved to lead to the Chapter's downfall when the Orks came in search of vengeance.

-Here the Chapter swore a sacred oath - this was either the world where the Stonebound would forge their legacy or dig their graves.
-Incensed by the loss of their homeworld, the death of over half their number and the innumerable other atrocities committed by the greenskins, the Stonebound marked the greatest of these offences onto formidable stone tablets, recording the wrongs that must be avenged in order to restore the Chapter's former glory.
+Here the Chapter swore a sacred oath - this was either the world where the Stonebound would re-forge their legacy, or dig their everlasting graves.
+Incensed by the loss of their "true" homeworld, the death of over half their number and the innumerable other atrocities committed by the greenskins, the Stonebound marked the greatest of these offences onto formidable stone tablets, recording the wrongs that must be avenged in order to restore the Chapter's former glory.
 These Grudge-Stones serve as a permanent reminder of shames endured and losses taken, and only when the grudge engraved upon the stone is considered avenged is the stone ritually shattered.

 For every slight against the Chapter and the Imperium, the orks would be paid back in full.
 This was the ultimate oath of the Stonebound - vengeance for all that was lost.

 The Stonebound have been shaped by their history, and defined by their endless war to retake their lost realm.
 Every marine has a ferocious, burning hatred for the orks instilled within him, and are trained since initiation to fight and kill the greenskin without hesitation or mercy.
 A Stonebound marine is typically dour in temperament, intensely loyal to their Chapter and their brothers, stoic, somewhat insular and absolutely bound by honour to always uphold their word, no matter the cost to themselves.